Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Key facts about Sevenoaks

-- 3 primary schools in and near Sevenoaks were rated as “outstanding” in recent inspections by Ofsted, as was the Weald of Kent Grammar School (Sevenoaks Annex), in neighbouring Tonbridge.
+- There are highly-regarded primary schools in and near Sevenoaks, as well as the Weald of Kent Grammar School (Sevenoaks Annex), in neighbouring Tonbridge;

-- There are also numerous, highly-rated independent schools in the area – including, for example, the highly selective, coeducational day and boarding Sevenoaks School voted the top independent boarding school in 2018.
+- There are also numerous esteemed independent schools in the area.
+These include the highly selective, coeducational day and boarding Sevenoaks School voted the top independent boarding school in 2018.
 It currently enrols more than 1,100 students from 45 different countries;

-- The ancient road between London and the Weald eventually became the A21 trunk road, which now bypasses the town of Sevenoaks, but joins London’s orbital M25 motorway within a short distance at junction 5.
+- The ancient road between London and the Weald eventually became the A21 trunk road.
+This now bypasses the town of Sevenoaks, but joins London’s orbital M25 motorway within a short distance at junction 5;

-- Sevenoaks is especially well served by train services to London – including London Charing Cross, Blackfriars, Victoria, and Cannon Street stations – with the fastest journey times of just 32 minutes.
+- Sevenoaks is especially well served by train services to London – including London Charing Cross, Blackfriars, Victoria, and Cannon Street stations.
+The fastest journey time is just 34 minutes.

 Why live in Sevenoaks?

-It is little wonder that Sevenoaks has been one of the favourite commuter towns to the south of London.
+It is little wonder that Sevenoaks is considered one of the best small towns in England and one of the favourite commuter towns to the south of London.

 8. St. Ives, Cornwall